Six Hundred Sixty Six Bottles of Blood on the Wall: Glossary

 Editor’s Note: In the future we are adding a resource section to the website and part of this post will show up there as well.

 So I teased a big surprise last week.
 You’ll get it in time.
 Probably during my next Killercon post.
-But I can’t write for 6 weeks straight about Killercon without either boring the shit out of you or sounding like a full on self-obsessed dickhead so I’ve got something different.
+But I can’t write for 6 weeks straight about Killercon without either boring the hell out of you or sounding like a full on self-obsessed ego-driven maniac so I’ve got something different.

 And what I’d love to see happen is for you to come at me either at [email protected] or on Facebook New World Horror – Kerry G.S.
 Lipp and give the some of the ones that I missed and we’ll see if we can get a glossary posted here on HT.
 When we get a solid list we’ll post ‘em, but I need your help.

 God I’m good to you.
 Buy a book or something would ya? 😉

 Self published short stories on Amazon for $5 – this is what people who can’t sell stories anywhere else (and likely haven’t even tried) and are in it for the money do.
 100% of the time these clowns have no credibility or bibliography and often cannot write a single sentence with changing point of view and verb tense.
 They should be avoided like a tornado filled with broken glass, ebola, aids, herpes, revving chainsaws, and scrtew it, hungry sharks.
 If that happens to be you… SCREW YOU, what you’re doing isn’t okay.
 And I’d love for you to argue with me on this.
 Contact info is at the top of this post.

 Writing isn’t a get rich quick scheme, it’s an art, a craft… I’m ranting already and we’re on the first term.
 DEEP BREATH.
 BIG DRINK.
 Ok, I’m back.
 For those of you reading and wanting to dazzle the world without being a horrible person, here you go: